rya-sge/access-denied/_posts/2022-10-29-solidity-version.md

 image:
 ---

-There are different way to indicate the solidity version of the compiler.
+There are many ways to indicate the solidity version of the compiler.
 As stated in the solidity documentation [[docs.soliditylang.org 2022](https://docs.soliditylang.org/en/v0.8.17/layout-of-source-files.html#version-pragma)], the pragma only instructs the compiler to check whether its version matches the one required by the pragma.
 The version pragma has no effect:

 - On the version of the compiler installed locally
-- On the features provider by the compiler.
+- On the features provided by the compiler.

 ### Fixed
 With this notation, the compiler version is fixed exactly.